Macular degeneration: Signs and symptoms

 Macular degeneration by itself will not lead to total blindness.
-For that matter, only a small number of people with visual impairment are totally blind.
+For that matter, only a small number of people with visual impairment are blind.
 In almost all cases, some vision remains, mainly peripheral.
 Other complicating conditions may lead to such an acute condition (severe stroke or trauma, untreated glaucoma, etc.), but few macular degeneration patients experience total visual loss.

 The area of the macula constitutes only about 2.1% of the retina, and the remaining 97.9% (the peripheral field) remains unaffected by the disease.
 Even though the macula provides such a small fraction of the visual field, almost half of the visual cortex is devoted to processing macular information.

 In addition, people with dry macular degeneration often do not experience any symptoms but can experience gradual onset of blurry vision in one or both eyes.
 People with wet macular degeneration may experience acute onset of visual symptoms.

 Risk factors

+The pathogenesis of age-related macular degeneration (AMD) is intricately linked to gene-environment interactions.
 Key risk factors are age, race/ethnicity, smoking, and family history.
 Advanced age is the strongest predictor of AMD, particularly over 50.

 Race and ethnicity

 As illustrated by the Figure in this section, derived from data presented by the National Eye Institute of the United States, among those over 80 years of age, White individuals are more than 6-fold more likely to develop AMD than Black or Hispanic individuals.
 Thus, white background is a major risk factor for AMD.

-In Caucasian (White) skin, there is a specific group of polymorphic genes (with single nucleotide alterations) that encode for enzymes and transcription factors responsible for the early steps (including the first step, formation of L-DOPA from the amino acid tyrosine) of the melanin synthesis pathway.
+In Caucasian (white) skin, there is a specific group of polymorphic genes (with single nucleotide alterations) that encode for enzymes and transcription factors responsible for the early steps (including the first step, formation of L-DOPA from the amino acid tyrosine) of the melanin synthesis pathway.
 Many of these enzymes and transcription factors are reviewed by Markiewicz and Idowu.
-Also, as reviewed by Sturm et al. “increasing intracellular concentrations of either tyrosine or L-DOPA both result in an increase in melanogenesis” or formation of the black pigment melanin.
+Also, as reviewed by Sturm et al. "increasing intracellular concentrations of either tyrosine or L-DOPA both increase melanogenesis" or formation of the black pigment melanin.
 Thus there appears to be an association between reduced L-DOPA production and white skin.
 As suggested by the Figure and information in this section, reduced L-DOPA, resulting in white skin, appears to be associated with an increased risk of macular degeneration for white individuals over the age of 80.